rightup/pyMC_core/docs/docs/node.md

 - **`send_channel_message.py`**: Send messages to group channels
 - **`ping_repeater_trace.py`**: Network diagnostics using trace packets

-All examples use the `common.py` utilities for shared setup and support both Waveshare HAT and uConsole radio configurations.
+All examples use the `common.py` utilities for shared setup and support Waveshare HAT, uConsole radio, and meshadv-mini configurations.

 ### Running Examples